1994–95 Major League Baseball strike: 1995 season

 The opening games were played with replacement umpires, the first time since Opening Day 1991 that replacement umpires were used.

-On August 3, 1995, the Senate Judiciary Committee sent a bill calling for the partial repeal of baseball's antitrust exemption to the full Senate.
-The vote was just 9–8.
-On August 9, George Nicolau, baseball's impartial arbitrator since 1986, was fired by Major League owners.
-On September 29, 1995, a three-judge panel in New York voted unanimously to uphold the injunction that brought the end to the strike in April 1995.
+On August 3, 1995, the Senate Judiciary Committee sent a bill calling for the partial repeal of baseball's antitrust exemption to the full Senate on a 9–8 vote.
+In August, George Nicolau, baseball's arbitrator since 1986, was fired by the owners.
+On September 29, a three-judge panel in New York voted unanimously to uphold the injunction that brought the end to the strike in April.
 The owners had appealed the injunction issued on March 31, but the panel said the Players Relations Committee had illegally attempted to eliminate free agency and salary arbitration.

 Replacement players on postseason teams

-While replacement players from the 1995 spring training were allowed to play on postseason teams, these players were not allowed to have their names or likenesses on any commemorative merchandise; furthermore, they could not be featured in video games or tabletop games, and were instead replaced by placeholder players.
-The affected players include Shane Spencer of the 1998, 1999, and 2000 New York Yankees; Damian Miller of the 2001 Arizona Diamondbacks; Brendan Donnelly of the 2002 Anaheim Angels; Kevin Millar of the 2004 Boston Red Sox; and Jamie Walker of the 2006 Detroit Tigers.
+While replacement players from the 1995 spring training were allowed to play on postseason teams, these players were not allowed to have their names or likenesses on any commemorative merchandise; furthermore, they could not be featured in video games or tabletop games and were instead replaced by placeholder players.
+The affected players include Shane Spencer of the 1998, 1999, and 2000 New York Yankees; Damian Miller of the 2001 Arizona Diamondbacks; Brendan Donnelly of the 2002 Anaheim Angels; Kevin Millar and Brian Daubach of the 2004 Boston Red Sox; and Jamie Walker of the 2006 Detroit Tigers.

 Long-term impact

 Arguably the largest impact was to the Montreal Expos.
-The strike was considered to be start of the franchise's downfall in Montreal, eventually leading to them relocating to Washington, D.C., to become the current Washington Nationals.
+The Expos were one of the league's top teams, and they were unstoppable prior to the strike.
+The strike was considered to be the start of the franchise's downfall in Montreal, eventually leading MLB to relocate them to Washington, D.C., to become the current Washington Nationals.
 Not only did their dream season (the best record in MLB, six games ahead of the Atlanta Braves in the NL East) end abruptly, they were forced to lower payroll and sell off their four highest-paid stars (Marquis Grissom, Ken Hill, Larry Walker, and John Wetteland) in the span of less than a week in spring training.
 With the strike negatively affecting its fan base, the Expos would never recover from the incident.
-Despite respectable performances in 1996, 2002 and 2003, the team never came close to contending again; the team was purchased by Major League Baseball after the 2001 season, and would become the focus of contraction rumors until the team was moved to Washington, D.C., to become the Washington Nationals after the 2004 season.
-The franchise won its first World Series in 2019, as the Nationals.
+Despite respectable performances in 1996, 2002 and 2003, the team never came close to contending again; the team was purchased by Major League Baseball after the 2001 season, and would become the focus of contraction rumors until MLB moved the Expos to Washington, D.C., to become the Washington Nationals after the 2004 season.

-Also after the 1994-95 strike, players strikes became less popular.
-Since then many other major professional sports leagues have preferred lockouts to settle labor disputes between owners and players unions.
+After the 1994–95 strike, players' strikes became less common, although major professional sports leagues have seen lockouts amidst labor disputes between owners and players' unions.